I LOVE OWNER FINANCING! Sometimes it’s called Seller Financing but they both are the same thing.

 This means that you can leave out or include the terms according to the negotiation you had.

-Deed of trust or mortgage and promissory note
+Deed of trust or mortgage and promissory note when doing seller financing for homes.

 The promissory note is a contract outlining all terms you negotiated in the above seller financing addendum.